 - Have a high school diploma or GED, or three years of bail bond industry work experience

 Steps to a Career as a Bail Bond Recovery Agent in Washington

-If you meet those basic standards, you are eligible to apply for licensure as a bail bond recovery agent in Washington.
+If you meet the above basic standards, you are eligible to apply for licensure as a bail bond recovery agent in Washington.
 The bail bond recovery agent licensure process has four steps: you must have the appropriate experience, pass an examination, submit an application, and finally, receive your license.
-To become a licensed bail bond recovery agent in Washington, you must follow these steps:
+Read more about the steps to become a licensed bail bond recovery agent in Washington below.

 1. Gain the required experience.

-The Washington Department of Licensing requires bail bond recovery agents to have 32 hours of training to apply for licensure.
-You must complete training in the following subject matters:
+The Washington DOL requires bail bond recovery agents to have 32 hours of training.
+You must complete training in the following subjects:

 - Civil or criminal law

 Training in criminal or civil law may be completed formally, in a classroom setting, or through self-study.
 Field operations training must take place through private or public instruction; self-study is not allowed.
 If you have completed field operations training within the past six years (with a municipal, state, or federal law enforcement agency, or through any branch of the military as a peace officer), you will not have to complete additional training.
 Proof of completion of the training will be required with your application.
 You must be trained and certified to use a taser (X/M26), baton, and oleo capsicum (OC) resin (or “pepper”) spray.
 Your firearms training and certification must be completed by a Criminal Justice Training Commission (CJTC) firearms instructor.

 All training requirements must be completed within 12 months of submitting your application.
 You must provide your training dates, the curriculum, and the certificate or transcript as proof of completion when you submit your application.

 2. Obtain a concealed pistol license.